 Contact(s)

-The City of Orillia is helping to support the establishment of a community-based roundtable that can act as a sounding board for Council and the community on matters related to equity, diversity and inclusion, address acts of hate, discrimination and racism, inform municipal policy and practices, and give voice to the needs and ideas of equity deserving members within the community.
+The City of Orillia is helping to support the development of a community-based roundtable that can act as a sounding board for Council and the community on matters related to equity, diversity and inclusion; address acts of hate, discrimination and racism, inform municipal policy and practices; and give voice to the needs and ideas of equity deserving members within the community.

-As a new group looking to set it own direction, experience in the following is an asset:
+As a new group looking to set its own direction, experience in the following was considered an asset:

 - Team Leadership